markjprice/cs8dotnetcore3/dotnet5.md

 - [Announcing .NET 5 Preview 1](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/)
 - [Download .NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0)

 Preview 1 uses the C# 8.0 compiler so there aren't any new language features.
-Preview 1 also does not include any new features for the base class libraries or app models like ASP.NET Core. .NET 5.0 Preview 1 is functionally equivalent to a .NET Core 3.1.1 since it only includes a few bug fixes.
+Preview 1 also does not include any new features for the base class libraries or app models like ASP.NET Core.
+Preview 1 is functionally equivalent to a .NET Core 3.1.1 since it only includes a few bug fixes.
+For this reason, unless you really want to use .NET 5.0 as soon as possible, I'd recommend continuing to use .NET Core 3.1.

-I expect Microsoft to release new previews each month until the final version in November 2020.
+I expect Microsoft to release new previews each month until the final version in November 2020 and I plan to keep this page updated with any necessary changes to support the code examples in the fourth edition of my book.

 ## Most chapters
-The code examples in most of the chapters in the fourth edition work with .NET 5.0, and of course all of the code examples are 100% compatible with either .NET Core 3.0 or .NET Core 3.1.
+The code examples in most of the chapters in the fourth edition work with .NET 5.0 Preview 1, and of course all of the code examples are 100% compatible with either .NET Core 3.0 or .NET Core 3.1.

-After installing the .NET 5.0 SDK, following the step-by-step instructions in the book should work as normal since the project file will automatically reference .NET 5.0 as the target framework.
+After installing the .NET 5.0 SDK, following the step-by-step instructions in the book should work as expected since the project file will automatically reference .NET 5.0 as the target framework.

-To upgrade a console application solution from the GitHub repository from .NET Core 3.1 to .NET 5.0 simply requires a version number change in your project file.
+To upgrade a console application solution from the GitHub repository from .NET Core 3.1 to .NET 5.0 just requires a version number change in your project file.

 Change this:
 ```
-<TargetFramework>netcoreapp3.0</TargetFramework>
+<TargetFramework>netcoreapp3.1</TargetFramework>
 ```
 To this:
 ```
 <TargetFramework>netcoreapp5.0</TargetFramework>
 ```
-For projects that use additional NuGet packages, use the equivalent Preview 1 package version instead of the version given in the book.
+For projects that use additional NuGet packages, use the latest NuGet package version (including preview versions) instead of the version given in the book.
-## Chapter 4
+## Chapter 4 Writing, Debugging, and Testing Functions
-For the `Instrumenting` project, the additional referenced NuGet packages should use the Preview 1 versions, as shown in the following markup:
+For the `Instrumenting` project, the additional referenced NuGet packages should use the preview versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">